limebit/medmodels/docs/user_guide/getstarted.md

 ### Removing entries

 Nodes and edges can be easily removed by their identifier.
-To check if a node or edge exists, the `contain_node()` or `contain_edge()` functions can be used.
+To check if a node or edge exists, the `contains_node()` or `contains_edge()` functions can be used.
 If a node is deleted from the MedRecord, its corresponding edges will also be removed.

 ```python
 # returns attributes for the node that will be removed